syncfusion-content/maui-docs/MAUI/Maps/migration.md

 * Label support have not been provided in the marker.Instead, you can achieve it using the [MarkerTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_MarkerTemplate).
 * In .Net MAUI, IntersectionAction support not provided for data labels.
 * [ShowLegend](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.MapLegendSetting.html#Syncfusion_SfMaps_XForms_MapLegendSetting_ShowLegend) support is not provided in the .Net MAUI.
 Instead, set value for the [Legend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_Legend) to display map legend in the .Net MAUI platform.
+* In Xamarin, [Layers](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.SfMaps.html#Syncfusion_SfMaps_XForms_SfMaps_Layers) are maintained as observable collection.But, In .NET MAUI, support single [Layer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.SfMaps.html#Syncfusion_Maui_Maps_SfMaps_Layer).

 ## Support and feedback

-If you are unable to find the migration information you require in the self-help resources listed above, please contact us by creating a [support ticket](https://www.syncfusion.com/support/directtrac/incidents).
+If you are unable to find the migration information you require in the self-help resources listed above, please contact us by creating a [support ticket](https://syncfusion.bolddesk.com).
 Do not see what you need?
 Please request it in our [feedback portal](https://www.syncfusion.com/feedback/maui).